samualon/digital-garden/content/School/Wijsbegeerte en ethiek/Albert Camus.md

 > "I don’t know whether this world has a meaning that transcends it.
 But I know that I cannot know that meaning and that it is impossible for me just now to know it. ”

 > "What can a meaning outside my condition mean?
-I can only understand only in human terms."
+I can understand only in human terms."
 > - *Albert camus, [[The Myth of Sisyphus]]*

 Camus calls the world absurd.
 Humans are rational and want to create order, but they are faced with a silent universe which is irrational and meaningless.